Home » Do Parrots Need Their Beaks Trimmed?

 Growing Into Skin

-If the parrot’s beak starts to grow into the surrounding skin, it needs urgent trimming and medical treatment.
-The skin will likely be red and inflamed, causing the parrot severe discomfort.
+If the parrot’s beak starts to grow into the surrounding skin, it needs urgent trimming and medical assistance.
+The skin will likely be red and inflamed, resulting in severe discomfort.

 Difficulty Eating and Drinking